Skip to content

 Eligible Applicants must:

-• Have an active SBIR/STTR Phase I or Phase II Award from a participating federal agency.
-Applicant must have a minimum of three (3) months remaining on federal award term at the time of application to State program to be eligible.
+• Have an active SBIR/STTR Phase I or Phase II award from a participating federal agency with a minimum of three (3) months remaining on award term at the time of application for a state grant.

 • Be based in Alaska (defined as principal place of business in Alaska).